seymour-active-monitoring/tests-crud/README.md

 - triggering a test run on-demand ("run now")
 - retrieve side-load data for the UI

+Refer to the the [docs](/docs/api.md) for detailed information on each endpoint.

 The backend service also utilizes the AWS SDK to configure EventBridge rules.

 # Deployment